U.S. eliminated from Women's World Cup in heartbreaking loss to Sweden

 The United States has been eliminated from the Women's World Cup after a heartbreaking loss to Sweden in the Round of 16.

-The defending champions lost on penalty kicks, with the final dagger barely breaking the plane of the goal to send Sweden to the next round.
+The defending champions lost on penalty kicks 5-4, with the final dagger barely breaking the plane of the goal to send Sweden to the next round.

+The Americans' bid to win an unprecedented third consecutive title ended when Lina Hurtig converted to send the U.S. home after a scoreless draw.
+It is the earliest exit in tournament history for the United States, the two-time reigning champions and four-time winners.

+"We didn't put anything in the back of the net," sobbed Julie Ertz after the loss.
+"The penalties were tough.
+It's just emotional because it's probably my last game ever.
+It's just tough.
+It's an emotional time.
+It obviously sucks.
+Penalties are the worst."

-The United States, which has a record four World Cup titles overall and was trying to win an unprecedented third consecutive tile, was eliminated in the Round of 16 for the first time in team history.
-The Americans' worst finish had been third place, three times.
+The United States was eliminated in the Round of 16 for the first time in team history.
+The American's worst finish had been third place, three times.

+The loss was somewhat expected based on the Americans' listless play through three group stage matches.
+But they played their best game of this World Cup against Sweden, only to have it decided by penalties.

+"I am proud of the women on the field," said U.S. coach Vlatko Andonovski.
+"I know we were criticized for the way we played, and for different moments in the group stage.
+I think we came out today and showed the grit, the resilience, the fight.
+The bravery showed we did everything we could to win the game.
+And, unfortunately, soccer can be cruel sometimes."

 The Americans struggled through group play with just four goals in three matches.
 They were nearly eliminated last Tuesday by first-timers Portugal, but eked out a 0-0 draw to fall to second in their group for just the second time at a World Cup.